vladargunov/AlgoStrategyAccountingRatios/README.md

 The current report intends to analyse how the ideas outlined in Olson, Mossman (2003)[^1] can be applied to the modern dataset of Chinese stocks available at [Kaggle](https://www.kaggle.com/datasets/franciscofeng/augmented-china-stock-data-with-fundamentals).
 All the available details can be found in the [report](report.pdf) file within the repo.

-[^1]Olson, Dennis \& Mossman, Charles.
+[^1]: Olson, Dennis \& Mossman, Charles.
 (2003).
 Mossman, Neural Network Forecasts of Canadian Stock Returns using Accounting Ratios.
 International Journal of Forecasting.
 19, 453-465.
 International Journal of Forecasting.
 19. 453-465.

 ## Usage